"The 4Dx function analysis is unique because it can provide the spatial and functional information we need to optimize treatment for each patient."

 Professor of Clinical Radiation Oncology, USC Keck School of Medicine

-4DxV four-dimensional X-ray imaging technology uniquely and non-invasively measures lung airflow in real-time within the breathing lungs.
-This enables highly detailed maps of patterns of lung ventilation and airflow, with disease detected and monitored through deficits in ventilation.
+4DxV four-dimensional lung function imaging analysis uniquely and non-invasively measures lung function in real-time within the breathing lungs.
+This enables highly detailed maps of lung ventilation patterns and airflow, which enables pinpoint identification of deficits in ventilation.

-4DxV provides, for the first time in medical history, the capacity to simply, safely and effectively see lung function in fine detail.
-Consequently, there is massive opportunity for diagnosing and monitoring debilitating respiratory conditions such as COPD, cystic fibrosis, asthma and lung cancer with unprecedented insight and precision.
-The applications for 4Dx’s technology are essentially unlimited, from diagnostic uses to radiotherapy to pharmaceutical research.
-The end result: improving millions of lives through earlier disease detection and more accurate monitoring of chronic respiratory conditions.
+4DxV provides, for the first time in medical history, the capacity to simply, safely and effectively view lung function in fine detail.
+Consequently, there is a tremendous opportunity for quantification and management of debilitating respiratory disease conditions ranging from asthma to cancer with unprecedented insight and precision.
+The applications for 4Dx’s technology are essentially unlimited, from respiratory disease quantification and management to pharmaceutical research.
+The end result: improving millions of lives through earlier and more precise monitoring of chronic and acute respiratory conditions.

 The business context